top of page

 • Buy or sell certain types of knives (e.g., zombie knives, butterfly knives).

+For adults aged 18 and over, if convicted of murder with a knife, the minimum sentence is 25 years in prison.
 Even carrying a knife without using it can lead to severe consequences.
-See Gov Sentencing
+See Gov Sentencing.

 What Happens If You’re Arrested for Knife Crime?